tplinderoth/PopGenomicsTools/README.md

 **--skewstat** : This takes an INT argument and performs analyses based on a relatedness matrix.
 A description of analyses (INT arguments) follows.

-1 : Calculates genetic skew statistic used in the Mosaic Florida scrub-jay study.
-For each ancestral individual in **--anc** this quantifies their genetic representation in the focal cohort based on the proportion of individuals that they are related to and the extent to which they are related to these individuals. **Requirements: --rmat, --anc, --out**.
+1 : Calculates genetic contribution based on ranked relatedness among cohort relatives.
+Specifically, for each ancestral individual in **--anc** this quantifies their genetic representation in the focal cohort based on the proportion of individuals that they are related to and their rank among all potential ancestors to these individuals.
+**Requirements: --rmat, --anc, --out**.

 2 : Calculates genetic representation for an ancestor based on the ratio of their relatedness with the focal cohort to the total relatedness between all ancestors and the focal cohort.
 Also calculates the proportion of pairwise {ancestor, focal cohort individual} comparisons for which the relatedness involving the focal ancestor is higher.
 If neither **--anc** or **--cohort** are supplied statistics are calculated based on all pairwise comparisons in the relatedness matrix.
 If only **--anc** is supplied, assumes all non-ancestral individuals in relatedness matrix are focal cohort individuals.
-If only **--cohort** is supplied, assumed all other individuals in relatedness matrix are ancestors. **Requirements: --rmat**.
+If only **--cohort** is supplied, assumed all other individuals in relatedness matrix are ancestors. **Requirements: --rmat, --out**.

+3 : Calculates genetic contribution based on rank-weighted relatedness to focal cohort individuals.
+Specifically, for each ancestral individual in **--anc** this is the probability that the ancestor will have the highest ancestral relatedness to a random focal cohort individual and that two alleles drawn from this pair will be identical by descent (IBD). **Requirments: --rmat, --anc, --out**.

 **--out** : output file name prefix.